From Femtoseconds to Gigaseconds: The SolDeg Platform for the Performance Degradation Analysis of Silicon Heterojunction Solar Cells: Introduction

 These initial reports on fielded panels were followed up by in-laboratory analysis.
-The Bertoni group has studied the surface recombination velocity at the c-Si/a-Si interface in HJ stacks.
-By applying a model for the recombination at the a-Si:H/c-Si interface to temperature- and injection-dependent SRV data, they analyzed the lifetime decay and were able to attribute it to a loss of chemical passivation.\cite{BertoniMarianaI.2018IitD} More recently, Holovsky et al. investigated ultrathin layers of hydrogenated amorphous silicon (a-Si:H), passivating the surface of crystalline silicon (c-Si).
-The authors applied highly sensitive attenuated total reflectance Fourier-transform infrared spectroscopy, combined with carrier-lifetime measurements.
-They manipulated the a-Si/c-Si interface by applying different surface, annealing and ageing treatments.
-Electronic interfacial properties were discussed from the perspective of hydrogen mono-layer passivation of the c-Si surface and from the perspective of a-Si:H bulk properties.
-They concluded that both models have severe limitations and called for a better physical model of the interface.\cite{DeNicolasSilviaMartin2020ASIS}
+The Bertoni group has studied the surface recombination velocity (SRV) at the a-Si/c-Si interface in HJ stacks.
+By applying a model for the recombination at the a-Si/c-Si interface to their temperature- and injection-dependent SRV data, they analyzed the degradation of the carrier lifetime and were able to attribute it to a loss of chemical passivation \cite{BertoniMarianaI.2018IitD}.
+More recently, Holovsky et al. investigated ultrathin layers of hydrogenated amorphous silicon (a-Si:H), passivating the surface of crystalline silicon (c-Si) \cite{DeNicolasSilviaMartin2020ASIS}.
+These authors applied highly sensitive attenuated total reflectance Fourier-transform infrared spectroscopy, combined with carrier lifetime measurements.
+They manipulated the a-Si/c-Si interface by applying different surface, annealing, and aging treatments.
+Electronic interface properties were discussed from the perspective of hydrogen mono-layer passivation of the c-Si surface and from the perspective of a-Si:H bulk properties.
+They concluded that both models have severe limitations and called for a better physical model of the interface \cite{DeNicolasSilviaMartin2020ASIS}.

-Understanding the degradation of the passivated cSi surface is important not only for understanding aSi/cSi heterojunction solar cells.
+Understanding the degradation of the passivated c-Si surface is important not only for understanding a-Si/c-Si heterojunction solar cells.
 The PV industry roadmap shows that among newly installed modules, the fraction of advanced Passivated Emitter/Rear Contact (PERC) modules will rapidly rise above 50\% in the next 3 years.
-On of the advanced features of these PERC cells is the improved interface passivation with the application of elevated levels of hydrogen.
-However, the increased efficiency was accompanied by notable levels of degradation. \cite{HamerPhillip2020HdEt,TongHongbo20202emi,HamerPhillipG.2018HidA} By experiments and modeling the hydrogen charge state fractions, the authors speculated that the PERC cell degradation both in the dark and under illumination could be explained by the migration of and interactions between different charged hydrogen species in Si.
+One of the advanced features of these PERC cells is the improved interface passivation with the application of elevated levels of hydrogen.
+However, the increased efficiency was accompanied by notable levels of degradation \cite{HamerPhillip2020HdEt,TongHongbo20202emi,HamerPhillipG.2018HidA}.
+By experiments and by including all three charge states of hydrogen in their modeling, the authors speculated that the PERC cell degradation both in the dark and under illumination could be explained by the migration of and interaction between hydrogen ions in different charge states.